alnurali/cvxstoc/index.md

 ## Example: the news vendor problem

-Let's now consider a different problem.
+Let's now consider a different problem (cf. page 16 in Birge 2011).

 Suppose we sell newspapers.
 Each morning, we must decide how many newspapers $$x \in [0,b]$$ to acquire, where $$b$$ is our budget (e.g., the maximum number of newspapers we can store); later in the day, we will sell $$y \in {\bf R}_+$$ of these newspapers at a (fixed) price of $$s \in {\bf R}_+$$ dollars per newspaper, and return the rest ($$z \in {\bf R}_+$$) to our supplier at a (fixed) income of $$r \in {\bf R}_+$$, in a proportion that is dictated by the amount of (uncertain) demand $$d \sim \mathrm{Categorical}$$.
 We can model our decision-making process by the following optimization problem:
 \begin{equation}